Offerings: Productization

-Turning Your Expertise Into Clear, Scalable Offerings
+How Do You Turn Your Expertise Into Clear, Scalable Offerings?

 Many service-based businesses struggle with growth because their services are loosely defined.
 Every engagement becomes a custom project, which makes it difficult for clients to understand what they are buying - and difficult for the firm to scale.

 Productized services also create consistency within your business.
 Teams know exactly what is being delivered.
 Marketing can clearly describe what clients will receive.
 Sales can explain the value without reinventing the explanation for every prospect.
+The goal is not to eliminate flexibility.
+It is to create clarity around the services that drive the most value for clients and the most growth for your business.

 Custom, one-off engagements work fine at a small scale, when the founder is still close to every client.
 They break down as a company grows - every new hire has to relearn how to sell and deliver something that's never quite the same twice, and clients can't easily compare what they're buying to anything else in the market.